Twins on Insulin

 A Family’s Resolve

-That night during family dinner, Jamie revealed Jake’s diagnosis to her husband and Nate.
+That night during family dinner, Jamie revealed Jake’s diagnosis.

 “Immediately, Nate said, ‘This is great!’
 The rest of us looked at him in shock.
 I asked him why he would say that knowing everything he has to go through with his own diabetes,” Jamie recalls.
 “Nate replied, ‘Because we can go through it together and he’ll know how I feel.’